netesf13d/jedha-projects/1-02-Steam_videogames_platform/README.md

 - the availability of video games to the public, in terms of age, language and platform;
 - the trends in game genres and their evolution.

 The dataset is composed from games available in the catalog of Steam's platform.
 Ths dataset is limited to games released before december 2022 and can be found [here](https://full-stack-bigdata-datasets.s3.amazonaws.com/Big_Data/Project_Steam/steam_game_output.json).
-An updated dataset (in csv format) can be found [here](https://www.kaggle.com/datasets/fronkongames/steam-games-dataset).
+An updated dataset can be found [here](https://www.kaggle.com/datasets/fronkongames/steam-games-dataset) (with some changes in the columns).

 ## Structure of the project